 A little fuzz, a small smudge, an ever-so slight layering issue, a color that's just a bit off; these are all things that can dramatically take away from what otherwise may be a near award-winning photo.
 Similarly to the way a great musical group today with moving, profound lyrics could be reserved to “alternative” - known only by major enthusiasts and aficionados because the voice is sometimes off-key and hoarse; compared to that angelic-sounding voice in a tired pop song, but that is unavoidable and endeared by the masses.

 What Makes the Greats Great

-These are things that also separate a printing lab from a great printing lab.
-Great printing labs will not even produce these errors in the first place.
 Great labs will not only know the field and be able to talk with you and inform and advise you, but also know their own machines and how to work them to YOUR desired benefit.
-Great labs will have constant, friendly, open and honest dialogue with you every step of the way.
-And, perhaps most importantly, great labs will admit to and cover their own mistakes so you can also feel secure in their service.

 Some might overlook the printing lab they use and think in the end it’s just a small detail that doesn’t make that big of difference in the end; but it does.

 It’s your voice, but not your lyrics – not the message or story you’re trying to convey that is, obviously, your captured image itself.
 But instead your voice – the “sound” in which your story emits; the way in which it’s heard; received.
 Don’t settle for scratchy, grainy, off-key.